Thousands of Migrants & Supporters to March in 16 Cities on Eve of Parliament’s Return For Equal Rights

 Background

-- Every migrant-led organization in Canada, as well as over 500 civil society, labour and environmental organizations, support this proposal and are calling for full and permanent immigration status for all migrants in the country, as well as permanent resident status for all on arrival in future.
+- All migrant-led organizations in Canada, as well as over 500 civil society, labour and environmental organizations, are calling for full and permanent immigration status for all migrants in the country and permanent resident status for all on arrival in the future.

 - Over 33,000 people have sent messages to the Cabinet in support of permanent resident status for all: www.StatusforAll.ca.